MassBank/MassBank-web/README.md

 ```
 The vagrant version from the repository (Version 1.7.2) does NOT support Virtualbox Version 5

+### Windows 10 64 bit Professional

+With regards to [this](https://stackoverflow.com/questions/37955942/vagrant-up-vboxmanage-exe-error-vt-x-is-not-available-verr-vmx-no-vmx-code] stackoverflow post, Virtual Box has troubles with enabled Microsoft Hyper-V environment.
+Thus disable the Hyper-V accordingly.

+Then follow the instructions for Windows 7 64 bit below and consider also the general instructions above.

 ### Windows 7 64 bit (!Not tested for other Windows versions!)
 Install Virtualbox for Windows